alexge50/Stacked/README.md

 This would print: `Hello World!`.
 There is no support for string or characters.

 Blocks:
- * The only block available is math block.
-The math block is used to process an expression.
+ * `math block` - The math block is used to process an expression.
 A math block's syntax is: `( "expression" )`.
 The only instruction usable inside this block is `"`.
 An example of this block being used is:
  ```
  + stack ((70 - 50) + 30 / (" stack))
  ```